acdh-oeaw/pressmint-OCR-AI-evaluation/README.md

 The following is a list of all configurations and parameters of the evaluated models.

-Their respective inference outputs are found at [./data/texts/](./data/texts/) respective their workflow name.
+Their inference outputs are found at [./data/texts/](./data/texts/) respective their workflow name.

 ### anno